This thread has been bookmarked. Visit your bookmarked threads to review.

 So my question is, why do we need a 33% pickup factor if all of your piping is insulated?
 Wouldn't something like 5% do just fine?

 Is the 33% there to makeup for missing insulation and poor venting?
 Is it simply a fudge factor and not actually necessary if everything is perfect?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.